mjordan/islandora_fetch_bags/README.md

 * Allow user to determine the specific Solr query that retrieves PIDs (currently the query retrieves all objects with a given namespace).
 * Allow user to populate bag-info.txt tags.
+* Provide option to read PIDs from an input file instead of from a Solr query.
+* Add plugins to allow the retrieval or creation of additional files to add to the Bag (such as PREMIS XML) or to fetch books or newspaper issues.
+* Document Solr queries, like retieving PIDs for objects updated after a `fgs_lastModifiedDate_dt` value, or all objects in a collection.

 ## License